jingzhian/mkdocs-md-notes/docs/dermatology.md

 ![hidradenitis suppurativa](figures/skin-hidraadenitis-suppurativa.jpg)

 The exact cause is usually unclear but believed to involve a combination of genetic and environmental factors.
 The condition is not infectious or related to hygiene or the use of deodorant.
-The underlying mechanism is believed to involve either a dysfunction of apocrine sweat glands or hair follicles.
+The underlying mechanism is believed to involve either a dysfunction of apocrine sweat glands or hair follicles

 Risk factors
 - Family member with the condition
 - Obesity
 - Smoking

+Clinical feature
+- HS initially presents as solitary, painful, inflamed nodules that can last for several days to months.
+- Most patients have a chronic, relapsing course: The nodules may regress or can progress to abscesses that open to the surface with purulent or serosanguineous drainage.

+Complications
+- sinus tracts
+- comedones
+- scarring
+  - Severe scarring can lead to dense, rope-like bands in the skin with strictures and lymphedema.

+The diagnosis of HS is usually made clinically without the need for biopsy or cultures.

 Management
 - No known cure